Get a top-rated gantt chart for free, forever.

 It can be difficult to ignore those impulses for perfection.
 Most projects by nature tend to be prescriptive and process-heavy.

-To beat this feeling, try to focus on the big picture goal.
+To beat this feeling, try to focus on the big-picture goal.
 What is the point of the project?
 What results is it supposed to create?

 You still have to be detail-oriented to an extent, but don’t obsess over every little detail.
 Don’t keep your eyes fixed on your feet to count your steps.
 Instead, set your sights on the finish line.

-3. Acknowledge the problem.
+3. Acknowledge the problem

-Countless gurus, yogis, psychologists, and experts preach the benefits of letting go and accepting what comes to you, a “roll with the punches” mentality.
+Countless gurus, yogis, psychologists, and experts preach the benefits of letting go and accepting what comes to you—a “roll with the punches” mentality.

-The same is true for impostor syndrome.
-In order to truly overcome it, you have to admit that you have it.
+The same is true for imposter syndrome.
+To truly overcome it, you have to admit you have it.
+If that sounds scary, ask yourself what’s the worst that could happen?

 And you’ll realize that you have no reason to have those feelings.